wp-plugins/nextgen-facebook/readme.txt

 = SEO and Open Graph =

 <!--ngfb-content-->
 NGFB Open Graph+ adds Search Engine Optimization (SEO) and [Open Graph](http://ogp.me/) HTML tags to the head section of your webpages.
-These tags are used by Google Search, Google+, Facebook, Twitter, and many more, to parse and describe your content correctly (title, description, tags, images, videos, author social profiles, etc.).
+These tags are used by Google Search, Google+, Facebook, Twitter, LinkedIn and many more, to describe and display your content correctly (title, description, tags, images, videos, author profiles, etc.).
 <!--/ngfb-content-->

 Find out more...
 [What are Open Graph and Twitter Card Meta Tags?](http://surniaulula.com/2013/06/22/what-are-open-graph-and-twitter-card-meta-tags/)